GVAC & GVA Financial Policies and Procedures

 17.7 Selecting an accountant and an attorney for the Collaborative, who shall also be the accountant and attorney for the Schools;

-17.8 Exercising all other powers reserved under the GVCC bylaws, bylaws of a School or the Collaborative Contract, and taking any action necessary or proper to protect the best interest of the Collaborative, the Schools and the students.
+17.8 Exercising all other powers reserved under the GVAC bylaws, bylaws of a School or the Collaborative Contract, and taking any action necessary or proper to protect the best interest of the Collaborative, the Schools and the students.

-18.0 POLICIES NOT ADDRESSED All policies not addressed above will mirror those outlined in current Financial Policies and Procedures manual published by the Colorado Department of Education.
+18.0 POLICIES NOT ADDRESSED All policies not addressed above will mirror those outlined in the current Financial Policies and Procedures manual published by the Colorado Department of Education.